Banished/banishedproductions.org/_posts/shows/hybrids/0001-01-07-greenwood-follies.md

   - Hugh Nees
   - Jennifer Mendenhall
   - Paul Whitthorne
+thanks:
-thanks: "-DC Commission on the Arts and Humanities"
+  - DC Commission on the Arts and Humanities
 subtitle: and other Old French plays
 name: Greenwood Follies
 tags: